matter-labs/era-compiler-solidity/docs/01-installation.md

 > Building from source is only necessary for development, research, and debugging purposes.
 > Deployment and production use cases should rely only on [the officially released executables](#static-executables).

-1. First, install the necessary system-wide dependencies:
+1. Install the necessary system-wide dependencies:

    * For Linux (Debian):